nayracoop/literatura-digital/readme.md

 # Literatura Digital (Lexias)

-Creative Writing web application ( &  with Moloquent ).
-It allows to create non linear stories with different type of visualizations organization
+Creative Writing web application.
+It allows to create non linear stories with different type of visualizations

  :sparkles: **This is a work in progress.** :sparkles: